ritika-b/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 # 3. What is the payment process for generating a random number?

-In return for providing the service of generating a random number, oracles need to be paid in [LINK](../link-token-contracts/).
+In return for providing the service of generating a random number, oracles need to be paid in [**LINK**](../link-token-contracts/).
 This is paid by the contract which requests the randomness, and payment occurs during the request.

-> 📘 ERC-677 Token Standard
->
-> LINK conforms to the ERC-677 token standard which is an extension of ERC-20.
+LINK conforms to the ERC-677 token standard which is an extension of ERC-20.
 This standard is what enables data to be encoded in token transfers.
 This is integral to the Request and Receive cycle.
 [Click here](https://github.com/ethereum/EIPs/issues/677) to learn more about ERC-677.

 Smart contracts have all the capabilities that wallets have in that they are able to own and interact with tokens.
 The contract which requests randomness from Chainlink VRF must have a LINK balance equivalent to, or greater than, the cost of making the request in order to pay and fulfill the service.